muffinthepao/DOTA2-Hero-List-and-Stats/README.md

 ## Learning Challenges

 - Able to create 2 constructor classes with 1 being used in the other
-- Able push API call data in to constructor class
+- Able to push API call data in to constructor class
 - Able to filter API call data to only what I needed
 - Some CSS animations, where on mouse-hover, Hero Name is displayed
 - Manipulate just 1 array for all the different functions